darkroomengineering/hamo/packages/react/src/use-scroll-trigger/README.md

 - `onLeave`: (function) Called when leaving the trigger zone.
 Receives `{ progress, direction }`.
 - `onProgress`: (function) Called on every scroll update.
 Receives `{ height, isActive, progress, lastProgress, direction, steps }`.
 - `steps`: (number, default: `1`) Subdivides progress into N discrete sub-ranges.
+- `debug`: (boolean | string, default: `false`) Registers the trigger in the debug store.
+Pass a string to use as label in the Debugger minimap.
+- `rect`: (Rect) External rect from `useRect` — pass this to share a single `useRect` across multiple triggers on the same element.

 ### Dependencies